 When Appointment of a GAL May Be Waived

-Washington law also recognizes situations where appointment of a Probate GAL may not be necessary because another fiduciary or representative already adequately protects the person’s interests.
+In a testate probate, Washington law recognizes situations where appointment of a Probate GAL may not be necessary because another fiduciary or representative already adequately protects the person's interests.
 Because waiver analysis is highly fact-specific, practitioners should independently evaluate whether waiver is appropriate in the particular probate matter.

 Existing Guardian or Conservator